-A refinance usually takes six to eight weeks to close, depending on how many people are refinancing or applying for a mortgage at the same time.
+A refinance usually takes 30 to 60 days to close, depending on how many people are refinancing, appraisal requirements, and the loan type.
 A refinance took an average of 43 days to close in August 2021, according to ICE Mortgage Technology, a company that provides mortgage management software.
 In that month, the average time to close a refi ranged from 43 days for conventional loans to 51 days for FHA loans.
 VA refis took an average of 49 days.

 Several factors can affect how long the refinance process takes.
 For example, delays in getting an appraisal or problems uncovered in the title search can slow the process.
 The underwriter may also need additional paperwork from the applicant and pause the approval process while waiting for the homeowner to respond.